lawrenceagles/nodejs-in-action/chapter28-nodejs-module-system/README.md

 + Encapsulation (or information hiding) &mdash; keeping the private part of the code hidden while exposing a public interface.
 + Managing dependencies &mdash; facilitating module developers to build on top of existing ones with functionalities like importing the chain of dependencies.

-The module system also plays an important role in building modules, as it defines the systan and tooling that will facilitate the development and consumption.
+The module system also plays an important role in building modules, as it defines the system and tooling that will facilitate the development and consumption.

 ### Module systems in JavaScript and Node.js
 When Node.js was created, it was conceived as a server runtime for JavaScript with direct access to the underlying filesystem, which represented a unique oportunity to introduce a different way to manage modules that would not rely on the `<script>` tag.